 Do you come down with a case of the flu like clockwork every year as soon as the leaves start to change color, or the snow starts to fall?
 Do you feel helpless against the flu?
 If you said yes, and if you feel that avoiding the flu is beyond your ability, then read on.
 These are surefire ways to greatly reduce your chances of getting the flu this year.

 Sugar decreases the function of your immune system almost immediately, and as you likely know, a strong immune system is key to fighting off viruses and other illness, including the flu.
 It is especially imperative to avoid sugar if you feel you are coming down with something but keeping sugar out of your diet for the long haul will do wonders for your health and make your body stronger, which will make it harder for the flu to bother you.
 Be aware that sugar is present in foods you may not suspect like ketchup and fruit juice.

 In addition to sugar avoid processed and fried foods.
-These foods have very little nutritional value and can make your immune system sluggish.
+These foods have very little nutritional value and will make your immune system sluggish.

 Drink Plenty of Purified Water